TgZ39/Minecraft-Challenge-Datapack/README.md

 ## How to Use?

-All things can be controlled via `/trigger`.
+All settings can be controlled using `/trigger`.

 ### Triggers: